NishantChoudhary814/Currency-Convertor/README.md

     ```
 5. Create a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or feedback, please contact us at support@currencyconvertor.com.
+For any questions or feedback, please contact us at nishantchoudhary814@gmail.com.